Cimbali/markdown-viewer/README.md

 - [SSS (Simple Style Sheet)](https://github.com/Thiht/sss)
 - [github markdown css](https://github.com/sindresorhus/github-markdown-css)

+There are also a number of [highlight.js](https://github.com/highlightjs/highlight.js) styles to choose from.
+Styles ending in `auto` will automatically pick the `dark` and `light` variant based on the `prefers-color-scheme` value of your browser.

 Using CSS, you can further customize the appearance any way you like it.
 View Add-ons (about:addons), and click Options for the Markdown Viewer.
 There is a box to enter your Custom CSS text.
 (Sorry, there is not currently a "user-friendly" drop-down option.)